Structured building cabling

 • Time savings for on-site measurements 0%

-and the fire load thanks to the use of optical fiber cables 0%
+• Reduction of tertiary copper cabling and fire load through the use of optical fibre cables 0%

 PreCONNECT® isoNET